tsaiweiwu/arch/Matlab.md

-### How to set up the cluster profile for Matlab Distributed Computing Engine
+### Getting Started with Parallel Computing using Matlab on Rockfish

 - First, check and load the matlab version you need.